XrView QML Type

 cursorPospointThe 2D position of the touch point within target

 touchDistancerealThe distance from the plane to the touch point.
-Will be 0 if pressed is true.
+It will be 0 if pressed is true.

 © 2024 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.